A producer is an entity that would like publish content into the Central repository.

 Sonatype's Open Source Software Repository Hosting (OSSRH) service is the primary avenue for project owners and contributors to publish their components to the Central Repository.
-It is a hosted deployment of Sonatype Nexus Professional with the Nexus Staging Suite used for the deployment process and validation, combined with a sync process to the Central Repository content delivery network.
+It is a hosted deployment of Nexus Repository Manager with the Nexus Staging Suite used for the deployment process and validation, combined with a sync process to the Central Repository content delivery network.

 To use OSSRH you need to follow a few simple steps for initial setup:

-After that, you can publish your component to the Central Repository as often as you like.
+After that, you can publish as many components and releases under the provided Group ID and any nested Group ID values to the Central Repository as often as you like.